- after receiving CAR T, many patients saw some, or all, symptoms of cancer disappear. There is a chance that cancer symptoms may come back

 - your oxygen levels to see if you have low oxygen levels (hypoxia)

-Your CAR T treatment team may also run other tests that aren't on this list.
+They may also run other tests that aren’t on this list.

 - BMT InfoNet: Side Effects of CAR T-cell Therapy

-- National Comprehensive Cancer Network (NCCN): Patient Resources—click on 'Guidelines for Patients' then 'Immunotherapy Side Effects: CAR T-Cell Therapy' near the bottom of the page
+- National Comprehensive Cancer Network (NCCN): Patient Resources—click on ‘Guidelines for Patients’, then ‘Immunotherapy Side Effects: CAR T-Cell Therapy’ near the bottom of the page